Information

 Colour SCSS variable Hex code

-You can use the focus charts palette to emphasise a specific element of a plot.
+Use the focus charts palette to draw attention to a specific bit of data or element of a plot.

 Figure 4: Scottish workplace average caffeine consumption 2016-2022 (mg)